astralfrontier/breathtakingcomics.games/src/world/sea-czar.md

 dialogue:
   - "Your surface world lives or dies at my pleasure."
   - "Whole classes - whole phyla - of life exist underwater, that none of you have dared glimpse!
 And they harken to my command!"
-  - "Nothing is lost forever in the depths of the sea.
-It simply comes to me."
+  - "Nothing is really lost in the depths of the sea.
+It all comes, inevitably, to me."
   - "Curious, how narrow the gap between dehydration and drowning."
 ---